garrandall/popular-music-data/tracks/roosevelt-and-ira-lee--night-of-the-mossacin--tony-joe-white.md

 And go out and steal us some chickens

 And Ol' Roosevelt said like this now
-Yeah, yeah, ooh, it sure would taste good
+Yeah, yeah, oh it sure would taste good
 Yes it would, I love a chicken
 Oh, the river was dark and muddy, yeah